Temporal Concatenation for Markov Decision Processes: Examples and Illustrative Applications

-where we use shorthands $\alpha: = \frac{\frac{B}{C}+1}{1-2\beta}$, $\omega: = f\left(\frac{B}{C}+1,\beta\right)$, with $f(\cdot,\cdot)$ defined in Eq.~\eqref{eq:def:f}. \end{theorem} Figure \ref{fig:energy_bound} contains a numerical example for the right hand side of \eqref{eq:energy_bound_2}, illustrating its relationship with the ratio $B/C$ given fixed noise level $\beta$.
+where we use shorthands $\alpha: = \frac{\frac{B}{C}+1}{1-2\beta}$, $\omega: = f\left(\frac{B}{C}+1,\beta\right)$, with $f(\cdot,\cdot)$ defined in Eq.~\eqref{eq:def:f}. \end{theorem} Figure \ref{fig:energy_bound} contains a numerical example for the right-hand side of \eqref{eq:energy_bound_2}, illustrating its relationship with the ratio $B/C$ given fixed noise level $\beta$.
 To put the figure in context, let us look at the following illustrative example.
-Consider an energy storage system with a total capacity of 36 MWh and hourly power rating of 9 MW (\cite{byd2017}).
-Assume further that each time slot in the MDP amounts to approximately 10 minutes (e.g., the California ISO has 5 or 15-minute dispatch window for the real-time utility energy market \cite{CAISO2019}).
+Consider an energy-storage system with a total capacity of 36 MWh and hourly power rating of 9 MW \cite{byd2017}.
+Assume further that each time slot in the MDP amounts to approximately 10 minutes (e.g., the California ISO has a 5 or 15-min dispatch window for the real-time utility energy market \cite{CAISO2019}).
 This translates to $B=36$, $C = 9/6 = 1.5$, and $B/C = 24$.
 With $\beta=0.1$ and a normalized $\bar{r}=1$, Theorem \ref{thm:energy} would suggest that the total regret is bounded from above by 90, uniformly over all time horizons.
-Since there are 144 time slots in a 24 hour period, this suggests that the average regret of one step incurred by Temporal Concatenation is at most $62.5\%$ over a one-day horizon, or $8.9\%$ for a one-week horizon.
+Since there are 144 time slots in a 24-h period, this suggests that the average regret of one step incurred by temporal concatenation is at most $62.5\%$ over a one-day horizon, or $8.9\%$ for a one-week horizon.